ComPWA/expertsystem/docs/adr/001-amplitude-model.md

 - **Positive**
   - Easy to render amplitude model as LaTeX
+  - Model description is complete!
+Absolutely all information about the model is included. (reproducibility)
+  - Follows open-closed principle.
+New models and formalism can be added without any changes to other interfacing components (here: tensorwaves)
   - Use
     [`lambdify`](https://docs.sympy.org/latest/tutorial/basic_operations.html#lambdify)
     to convert the expression to any back-end